javierbiselli/divirta-project/README.md

 - View salons
 - Publish multiple salons
 - View your profile
+(I know the design is ugly, but Im focusing on making the app work)

 log:
 20/10/2022 - Added responsiveness for tablets and desktop